-Fig. 100: Gaps between existing terraced houses can also be used to deliver new homes.
+Fig. 96: Gaps between existing terraced houses can also be used to deliver new homes.

-26.2.
+27.2.
 New infill homes on vacant land

-- 26.2.1.
-Where existing gaps in the streetscape allow, existing plots can be sub-divided to create space for new homes. - 26.2.2.
-In figure 103, opposite, a new dwelling has been created on an area of land adjacent to an existing home.
-The larger plot has been separated into two to provide a rear garden for each. - 26.2.3.
-The principal elevation of the new development maintains the building line established by adjacent buildings. - 26.2.4.
-The rear elevation of new development should avoid extending further than a 45 degree line extending from the closest neighbouring windows (see figure 101).
+27.2.2.
+In figure 99, opposite, a new dwelling has been created on an area of land adjacent to an existing home.
+The larger plot has been separated into two to provide a rear garden for each.

+27.2.3.
+The principal elevation of the new development maintains the building line established by adjacent buildings.

+27.2.4.
+The rear elevation of new development should avoid extending further than a 45 degree line extending from the closest neighbouring windows (see figure 97).

-Fig. 101:45 degree line to limit overbearing of neighbours
+Fig. 97: 45 degree line to limit overbearing of neighbours

-When new infill development is introduced into an existing street of detached or semidetached properties, care should be taken to respond to the rhythm of gaps between buildings.
-The side walls of new development should generally be offset from the boundary by the same distance is its immediate neighbour (see figure 102).
+when new infill development is introduced into an existing street of detached or semidetached properties, care should be taken to respond to the rhythm of gaps between buildings.
+The side walls of new development should generally be offset from the boundary by the same distance is its immediate neighbour (see figure 98).

-Fig. 102:New detached homes should respond to the rhythm of gaps between existing properties.
+Fig. 98: New detached homes should respond to the rhythm of gaps between existing properties.

-- Taking into account the definition of floor levels established in paragraph 12.2.4, a new dwelling within a street of consistent height should broadly maintain the line established by neighbouring homes (see figure 104, opposite). - 26.2.7.
-Where the buildings on the street have inconsistent heights, new development can generally extend to one storey taller than the tallest of its immediate neighbours (see figure 105, opposite).
+Taking into account the definition of floor levels established in paragraph 12.2.4, a new dwelling within a street of consistent height should broadly maintain the line established by neighbouring homes (see figure 100, opposite).

+Where the buildings on the street have inconsistent heights, new development can generally extend to one storey taller than the tallest of its immediate neighbours (see figure 101, opposite).

-Fig. 103: A large plot occupied by a single detached dwelling can be sub-divided into two smaller plots to make way for a new infill development.
+Fig. 99: A large plot occupied by a single detached dwelling can be sub-divided into two smaller plots to make way for a new infill development.

-Fig. 104: Where existing building heights are broadly consistent along a street, new infill development should not be significantly taller than the buildings either side of them.
+Fig. 100: Where existing building heights are broadly consistent along a street, new infill development should not be significantly taller than the buildings either side of them.

-Fig. 105: Where existing building heights are varied, new infill development may be up to one storey taller than its neighbours, provided that it achieves a high degree of design quality.
+Fig. 101: Where existing building heights are varied, new infill development may be up to one storey taller than its neighbours, provided that it achieves a high degree of design quality.

-26.3.
+27.3.
 Replacement infill development

-- 26.3.1.
-Where existing properties sit within large plots and make poor use of the space around them, more extensive development may be preferable. - ^{26.3.2.} For example, single-storey detached dwellings such as bungalows usually represent an under-use of space. - 26.3.3.
-In these cases, the replacement of existing buildings and a significant increase in the number of homes on a site will generally be supported where this meets all other planning policy requirements. - 26.3.4.
+- 27.3.1.
+Where existing properties sit within large plots and make poor use of the space around them, more extensive development may be preferable. - 27.3.2.
+For example, single-storey detached dwellings such as bungalows usually represent an under-use of space. - 27.3.3.
+In these cases, the replacement of existing buildings and a significant increase in the number of homes on a site will generally be supported where this meets all other planning policy requirements. - 27.3.4.
 The replacement of a small single dwelling which under-occupies a large plot could result in three or more family homes.

-Fig. 106: This Stirling Prize shortlisted project by architect Groupwork slots a contemporary new residential development into a narrow site on a street of varied character in Hackney. (website: groupwork.uk.com, photography: Groupwork)
+Fig. 102: This Stirling Prize shortlisted project by architect Groupwork slots a contemporary new residential development into a narrow site on a street of varied character in Hackney. (website: groupwork.uk.com, photography: Groupwork)

-Fig. 107: Forster House in Whitefoot designed by Levitt Bernstein Architects (Website: www.levittbernstein.co.uk, Photography: RCKa)
+Fig. 103: Forster House in Whitefoot designed by Levitt Bernstein Architects (Website: www.levittbernstein.co.uk, Photography: RCKa)

-Fig. 108: By removing a single dwelling which fails to make optimum use of its site and replacing it with new homes can deliver new family homes while repairing the streetscape.
+Fig. 104: By removing a single dwelling which fails to make optimum use of its site and replacing it with new homes can deliver new family homes while repairing the streetscape.

-Fig. 109: In streets which have a consistent height, new development should generally follow that of its neighbours.
+Fig. 105: In streets which have a consistent height, new development should generally follow that of its neighbours.